 Piran on the Adriatic

-At first glance, Piran does not seem like a fishing village.
-But the square of the city, Piazza Tartini, is too grand and too large.
-In its midst, the namesake of the square, the city-born musician Giuseppe Tartini, watches over the place.
-Under him, the city's offspring roars loudly and full of joie de vivre and mischief under the eyes of the mothers and is already once dragged vigorously by the pointed and dangerous-looking fences, which should keep just such naughty thing from the musician's statue.
-They do not manage to keep their offspring away for a long time.
-They climb up again, and the mothers have to intervene again.
-An exhausting job to keep his kids in control of Tartini Square.
+At first glance, Piran in Slovenia does not look like a fishing village.
+The city's square, the Piazza Tartini, is too magnificent and too big for that.
+In the middle, the namesake of the square, the musician Giuseppe Tartini, who comes from the city, watches over the place.
+Below him, the youngsters of the city romp around loudly and full of joie de vivre and practical jokes under the eyes of their mothers and are emphatically pulled by the pointed and dangerous-looking fence spikes, which are supposed to keep cheeky rascals of this kind away from the musician statue.
+They don't manage to keep their offspring from doing so for long.
+They climb up again and the mothers have to intervene again to save them.
+A grueling job keeping your kids in check at Tartini Square.

 Since it is good that the fishing village on the Adriatic, is closed to traffic.
 We go by bus from Portoroz across, which stops directly at Tartini Square.
 Those arriving by car must park in one of the parking garages in front of the city and walk to the center of Piran.
 Only the inhabitants of Piran are allowed to take the vehicle into the city.

-Piran, the fishing village on the Adriatic - with Venetian architecture
+Wrought-iron skylight at the entrance to the town hall of Piran, the fishing village on the Adriatic

 Which does not contribute to the fact that we immediately perceive Piran as a fishing village, are the magnificent buildings on Tartini Square.
 On the façade of the town hall is the Venetian lion, holding a book in his paw - a sign that the inhabitants of Piran were friendly to the Venetians.
 That's how Janez, our Slovenian companion, shows us Piran.
 It is no wonder that Venice had such a strong influence on Piran, the fishing village on the Adriatic.
 The lagoon city is only about 100 kilometers away from the sea.
 A stone's throw, so to speak, and for the dealers from Venice anyway.
 These came to the Bay of Piran because of the salt, which is mined on its south side.
 The salt pans can still be visited today.